 Great Activities and Events are Essential

-- Activity and event venues, formats, frequency, duration, and content,
+- Review activity and event venues, formats, frequency, duration, and content,

-- Whether you are meeting the expectations of members with diverse cultural and ethnic experiences and expectations, and
+- Check whether you are meeting the expectations of members with diverse cultural and ethnic experiences and expectations, and

-- Reassess whether activities and events are relevant and engaging for newer and younger members.
+- Check whether activities and events are relevant and engaging for newer and younger members.

 Imperative for success – creating a strong member community